jaldhar/100-days-of-code/log.md

 problems with Android Studio which I only rectified after a lot of fiddling around so no work got done apart from importing the project into my github.

-No react or let's build a compiler today.
+No react or "Let's Build a Compiler" today.

 **Links to work:**